Sun Metro Bus crash in far east El Paso sends at least 1 person to hospital - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — Emergency crews were at the scene of a crash in east El Paso Friday morning.
 It happened at Gateway West at McRae.
 The collision blocked the right two lanes on Gateway West and all lanes on McRae North and South.
 One person suffered non...

-El Paso, TEXAS (KFOX14) — After federal immigration policy change migrants were no longer released to the streets of El Paso.
-However, with another influx in migrants coming over, U.S. Customs and Border Protection's facilities have filled up and some local companies are taking in different travelers than expected.
+El Paso, TEXAS (CBS4) — After federal immigration policy change migrants were no longer released to the streets of El Paso.
+However, with another influx in people coming over, U.S. Customs and Border Protection's facilities have filled up and some local companies are taking in different travelers than expected.

 City of El Paso to begin renovating fire station 10 in central El Paso